visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - We do not take any fees  from your invoice payments; however, Stripe will take their fees.
 - You can only delete draft invoices; you cannot delete the sent invoices.
 - You can turn on the recurring invoice toggle on the right left, this will autogenerate invoice every month on the same date for the same amount, it will change the invoice number, date accordingly and send to the party automatically.
 - Auto reminders for invoice payment are sent 1 day before the due date and after 5 and 10 days of the due date.
 The system will not send the reminders if the invoice status change to Paid.
-You cannot customize the template of reminder invoice.
+You can customize the reminder invoice email under Settings > Customization > Invoice.
 Reminders email will be sent from your private email given to you by us e.g. user@my.bookeeping.ai
 - You can export the invoice in pdf and send it by yourself however, in this auto reminders and recurring invoice function would not work.
 Input your invoice description
+- You can hide or show items on invoices e.g. hide Discount.
+Change label e.g. Quantity -> Hours.
+To customise your invoice.
+Go to Settings > Customisation > Invoice
 - Create invoice Screenshots: ![Create invoice](https://github.com/user-attachments/assets/d8e30d4a-3360-472b-a3d0-0f238a1821f6)
 - Invoice description screenshot: ![Invoice description](https://github.com/user-attachments/assets/6666edc7-56fd-4b80-aa75-0aa09055deac)